-This interview with Philip and Phylis Morrison was conducted by Eames Demetrios as part of the Charles and Ray Eames Video Oral History Project, an ongoing project of the Eames Office.
+Eames Demetrios conducted this interview with Philip and Phylis Morrison as part of the Charles and Ray Eames Video Oral History Project, an ongoing project of the Eames Office.
 The interview took place in the sunroom of the Morrison’s home in Cambridge, Massachusetts on 16 March 1992.
 Interview ©1996 Lucia Eames dba Eames Office (created for the Charles and Ray Eames Video Oral History Project)

 At this point, the discussion focused on how it is that Charles and Ray produced the singularly consistent and personal vision that is the work of the Eames Office, especially given the wide variety of work completed by the Office and the number of people working for them at various points in times.

 Q: [I’m trying to get at the issue of the consistent voice in the work of the Office of Charles and Ray Eames] So is it…would you say it’s right to refer to [the work] as Charles and Ray Eames’s pieces even though they’re…somebody else may be [doing specific aspects of it . . .]